HibiscusMC/docs/docs/hmcwraps/adding_wraps.md

         # The flags the item should have in the wraps inventory (nullable)
         flags:
           - 'HIDE_ATTRIBUTES'
+        # Enchantments the item should have within the inventory (not applied to the item).
+Optional
+        enchantments:
+          - 'DIG_SPEED: 1'
+        # Amount shown in the GUI
+        amount: 1
         # The physical wrap to apply (nullable)
         physical:
           # The Bukkit material (PAPER) or a hook (oraxen:physical_wrap)